 For aluminum-based auto parts anodizing is cheaper and more effective than powder coating because is it harder and easier to work with.
 Though there are no color options, only the patina look of the anodized metal.
 For parts that are used aesthetically rather than more functional powder coating would be a better option as you can finish bare metal in any color including glow in the dark!

 Powder coating is a great option for many things.
-Powder coating your bumper, frame, rims, suspension, or other parts are simple, easy, affordable, and quick.
+Powder coating your bumper, frame, rims, suspension, or other parts is simple, easy, affordable, and quick.

 So, is powder coating worth it?